charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 These represent relations which were slated to be removed in favour of observability with the COS.

 LMA Relations:

 * `nrpe-external-master` (provides: `nrpe-external-master` on KCP and KW)
 * `prometheus` (provides: `prometheus-manual` on KCP)
 * `scrape` (provides: `prometheus` on KW)
 * `grafana` (provides: `grafana-dashboard` )

 In order to prepare for observability, see the [Integration with COS Lite docs][cos] which can be performed following an upgrade of the charms but prior to upgrade of the kubernetes cluster.

 ### kube-api-endpoint relation dropped

-The `kubernetes-control-plane:kube-api-endpoint` and `kubernetes-worker:kube-api-endpoint` relations
+The `kubernetes-control-plane:kube-api-endpoint` and
-have been removed since these apis are are provided by the kube-control relation.
+`kubernetes-worker:kube-api-endpoint` relations have been removed since these APIs are are provided by the kube-control relation.
 Ensure these two apps are linked by `kube-control` relation before removing this relation.

 ```
 juju integrate kubernetes-control-plane:kube-control kubernetes-worker:kube-control